 Vintage is so special, and definitely worth the smell because it’s unique!

 I feel that a dry cleaning bill is a small price to pay for finding a vintage Versace party dress for less than a hundred bucks.
 For shoes, Lysol disinfectant spray and Dr. Scholl’s insoles will remove smells and germs.
-Saddle soap is good for spiffing up the outsides.posted over 5 years ago
+Saddle soap is good for spiffing up the outsides.posted almost 6 years ago

 clothes tend to smell less bad (or more like you) after they’ve been washed a few times.

-shoes are a whole other problem tho…posted over 5 years ago
+shoes are a whole other problem tho…posted almost 6 years ago

 Be very careful with dry cleaning.
 I don’t recommend it for most early pieces (by early I mean 50’s and earlier — I don’t know much about 60’s and later).
 Depending on the fabric, dry cleaning can absolutely destroy a piece because dry cleaning isn’t actually dry (some fabrics like rayon shouldn’t get wet) and the chemicals can stress and possibly eat through fabric.
 I have had good luck with dry cleaning, but I prefer to clean things at home in my bathtub.